monisha439/Python-Number-Analyzer/README.md

 ## 📌 Project Description

 Python Number Analyzer is a menu-driven console application developed using Python.
-It allows users to perform various number-related operations by selecting options from a menu.
+It allows users to perform various mathematical and number-related operations through a simple menu interface.

+---

 ## 🚀 Features